Sheriff

 Service Fees

 Generally, there is a fee charged to process and serve civil papers.
 State law or county ordinance sets the fee that is charged for our services.
 Service fees are non-refundable.
-Checks or Money Orders for fees should be made payable to Clackamas County Sheriff.
+We accept cash (exact change only), checks, or money orders made payable to Clackamas County Sheriff's Office or CCSO.

 Type of DocumentFee